Callback handler

 return redirect(res.redirect_url)

-The final step is to enable the UserHub Portal and register your callback URL.
+The final step is to configure your callback URL in the Admin console

-1. Go to the Admin Console and click Portal under Tenant settings
+.- Go to the Admin console and click Portal via the Developers dropdown or Tenant settings

-2. Enter your newly created Callback URL (e.g. following the examples above, if your app runs at example.com and your callback route is defined as /userhub, you would enter https://example.com/userhub)
+- Enter your newly created Callback URL (following the example above, if your app runs at

-You should now see the Portal URL link at the top of the settings page.
-Click it to try signing in to the Portal.
+Finally click the View Portal link at the top of the page and try signing in to the Portal